The Clear Edge

 • Annual retention value protected (ROI of pulse system)

-Monthly client pulses sound simple.
-Most founders still lose clients they could’ve saved.
+Monthly client pulses sound simple, but most founders still lose clients they could have saved.
 Here’s exactly how to make this work.

-Move 1: Install Pulse Infrastructure (One-Time Setup, 60 Minutes)
+Move 1: Install Monthly Client Pulse Infrastructure In 60 Minutes

-You can’t catch signals without asking questions.
-Most founders wait for clients to surface issues (they won’t).
+You can’t catch signals without asking questions, yet most founders wait for clients to surface issues—and they won’t.

-Set up the 5-question pulse survey in tool of choice (Google Forms, Typeform, email, whatever you’ll actually use).
+Your Task: Set up the 5-question pulse survey in tool of choice (Google Forms, Typeform, email—whatever you’ll actually use).

 Survey Setup: